 Built-In Guardrails

 Your policies enforced automatically at runtime.
-Every output validated, every refusal explained.
+Every output validated, every refusal explained – ensuring decision-grade control for public sector and regulated domains.

 “Though this be madness, yet there is method in't.